LigaMoon/Astro/README.md

     - When the user selects a month, the day selector is updated with the precise number of days in the chosen month.
     - If no month has been selected, the day selector will not be populated.
     - When the user clicks on the 'Find Out' button, it populates the bottom container with relevant zodiac/constellation names and icons.
-    - Both graphic icons take the user to either the 'Constellations' page or the 'Zodiac Signs' page.
-    - Additionally, the page buttons underneath each graphic icon bring the user to the relevant pages.
+    - The page buttons underneath each graphic icon bring the user to the relevant pages.
     - If the user tries to navigate back to the calculator using the 'back' button, the page refreshes to clear the previous selection.
 -  #### All external links were tested to make sure they open up the correct pages in new tabs
     - All social links in the footer bring the user to the relevant social pages that open in a new tab.